digitalocean/sample-functions-python-sendgrid-email/README.md

 ## Introduction

 This repository contains a sample Sendgrid Emails function written in Python.
-You are able to choose to send a sms from a Twilio verified phone number.
+You are able to send an email using Sendgrid.